sophieturnell/javaScript30/readme.md

 ---

-## CSS Text Shadow Mouse Move Effect
+## Day 16 - CSS Text Shadow Mouse Move Effect

 Using offset to help find the cursor and move the shadows depending on the location.